 The next number that you need to add in the equation is your annual income and salary.
 If you’re the main income earner in your home, then your loved ones would struggle without that paycheck.
 That’s where your life insurance plan comes in.
 Your insurance coverage will give your family the money that they need to replace your paycheck without having to sacrifice their standard of living.

-The last number that you should consider when you’re shopping for life insurance is your final expenses.
+The last number that you should consider when you’re shopping for life insurance after heart surgery is your final expenses.
 One thing that a lot of people don’t account for is their burial fees and funeral expenses.
 The average funeral can cost around $10,000, which can be difficult for a grieving family to cover.

-Getting Life Insurance after Heart Bypass Surgery
+Getting Life Insurance After Heart Bypass Surgery

 When you get life insurance after heart bypass surgery, you might be worried about getting rejected for coverage, maybe you’ve been declined in the past, but don’t assume that you can’t get quality and affordable insurance.
 The best way to ensure that you’re getting the lowest insurance rates and to give yourself the best chance of getting accepted, work with an independent insurance broker.